The Sovereign Franchise | Joshua T. Berglan

 Path 3

-The clean offer: You provide the room, the people, or the institutional partnership.
-The Sovereign Franchise provides the curriculum, training, media architecture, implementation roadmap, and monetization framework.
+The clean offer: You provide the room, the people, or the institutional commitment.
+Under Joshua’s direct orchestration, the framework provides the curriculum, training architecture, implementation roadmap, and creator-first economic model.

 The Meek Shall Rise Together